Seven7Up/Speedmap/README.md

 ## TODO:

-- [ ] Build our own logger class (that support progress line print).
+- [ ] Build our own logger class (that support progress line printing).
 - [ ] Create a C binary source (C is a super fast lang).

 ## About: